antoniolang1107/CPE_400-Project/README.md

 # Package installation and running the program:

 Both python and networkx are required to properly run the program.
-To get networkx, run the following command via
+To get all required packages, run the following command via terminal:
-terminal:

-* `pip install -r networkx[default]`
+* `pip install -r requirements.txt`

 and then use the following command via terminal to run the program: